-Our 2020 Stock Option and Incentive Plan, or the 2020 Plan, was adopted by our board of directors and approved by our stockholders on June 17, 2020.
-The 2020 Plan will allow the compensation committee to make equity-based incentive awards to our officers, employees, directors and other key persons, including consultants.
+Our 2020 Stock Option and Incentive Plan, or the 2020 Plan, was adopted by our Board of Directors and approved by our stockholders on June 17, 2020.
+The 2020 Plan will allow the Compensation Committee to make equity-based incentive awards to our officers, employees, directors and other key persons, including consultants.

 Authorized Shares.
 We initially reserved 2,930,836 shares of our common stock for the issuance of awards under the 2020 Plan, or the Initial Limit.
 The 2020 Plan provides that the number of shares reserved and available for issuance under the 2020 Plan will automatically increase each January 1, beginning on January 1, 2021, by the lesser of (i) 4% of the outstanding number of shares of our common stock on the immediately preceding December 31 or (ii) such number of shares as determined by the plan administrator no later than the immediately preceding December 31.
-As a result of this increase, of January 1, 2021, we have 5,015,523 shares of our common stock reserved for the issuance of awards under the 2020 Plan.
+As of January 1, 2022, we have 5,015,523 shares of our common stock reserved for the issuance of awards under the 2020 Plan.
 This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
 The shares we issue under the 2020 Plan will be authorized but unissued shares or shares that we reacquire.
 The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire or are otherwise terminated, other than by exercise, under the 2020 Plan will be added back to the shares of common stock available for issuance under the 2020 Plan.
-The maximum number of shares of common stock that may be issued as incentive stock options in any one calendar year period may not exceed the Initial Limit cumulatively increased on January 1, 2021 and on each January 1 thereafter by the lesser of 4% of the number of outstanding shares of common stock as of the immediately preceding December 31, or 2,930,836 shares.
+The maximum number of shares of common stock that may be issued as incentive stock options in any one calendar year period may not exceed the Initial Limit cumulatively increased on January 1, 2021 and on each January 1 thereafter by the lesser of 4% of the number of outstanding shares of common stock as of the immediately preceding December 31.